BHATI369/Node_Project/README.md

 # Node_Project

-Node Project User API Create,Read,Update and Delete and user login
+Node Project Usercan API Create,Read,Update and Delete.

-# Des
+# Description

-In this project user create,update,delete and read api on mongoDB, user can login and using jwt for it.
+In this project user can create,update,delete and read api from mongoDB, and can user login and Give jwt token.